 If traditional Scottish culture is your thing, stop off in your camper at the famous Highland games, held annually in Scotland during spring.
 The tradition-heavy athletic events include hammer throwing, tug of war and highland dance.
 Memorable sights of the Highland games include the Bag pipes and drums, with the solo bagpipe competition offering a fascinating range of bagpipes from around the continent.
-This year, Gordon’s Castle will hold the first events this spring on 20th May and is located along the North Coast 500 route, a short distance from Inverness.
+The first events start in May and are located along the North Coast 500 route, a short distance from Inverness.

 Spirit of Stirling Festival

-Scotland’s famous Spirit of Stirling Whisky Festival takes place this year on 12th May.
+Scotland’s famous Spirit of Stirling Whisky Festival takes place early May most years.
 The long running festival celebrates Scotland’s famous drink with tasting sessions, master classes of rare malts and a range of other activities.
 After the festival, visit the medieval Stirling Castle and the Wallace monument or travel further in your camper along the Whisky Trail for more of the country’s famous malt.